MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-click-between-frames-mod-download-install.md

 You can change your keybinds in the Geometry Dash options menu by pressing the **Keys** button in the top right corner.
 To enable right click input, use the Click Between Frames mod options menu.

 This mod is recommended to use with a **Physics Bypass** mod enabled and set to any FPS such as 60, 80, 120, 240.
+[Mega Hack](/posts/geometry-dash-mega-hack-how-to-download-and-install/) includes a Physics Bypass mod.